 Security advice

 Freeola recommends using WPA 2 with AES over other security protocols such as WPA 1 and WEP.
-You should always use the latest protection available, however if your computers do not support WPA 2 then you may need to use a less secure method.
+You should always use the latest protection available.

 Although setting up your router's wireless settings is out of the scope of this article, wireless set up on routers generally ask what type of security you wish to use, if it has WPA 2, use it, and then it will ask what type of encryption you wish to use, set this to AES if available.
 This is currently the most effective way of securing a wireless network.